lstott/exchange-aep-profile-integration-postman/README.md

 ### 4b: Batch import for EVENT data (folder)

 #### Import: Create a Batch for EVENT data

+This is the first call of a multi step process.
+Batches must be created, uploaded, then completed before they can fully process.

 #### Import: Upload file to Batch for EVENT data